zeitgeistpm/documentation/docs/learn/betting-strategy.md

 You can _short_ a token (bet that the event will _not_ occur) by buying the same amount of all other tokens.
 With Zeitgeist's current market maker, this can be implemented by first buying $x$ full sets and then selling $x$ units of the token you wish to short on the market.
+In fact, you can create all sorts of _compound bets_ by buying full sets and then selling only certain tokens to the market maker.
 :::

 ## Trading Categorical Markets